Изображения страниц

 1 Br.-Why prithee, Shepherd, How durst thou then thyself approach so near, As to make this relation?

-Spir.-Care and utmost shifts How to secure the Lady from surprisal,
+Spir.
+Care and utmost shifts How to secure the Lady from surprisal,

 Brought to my mind a certain shepherd lad,

-Of small regard to see to, yet well skilled In every virtuous plant and healing herb,
+Of small regard to see to, yet well skilled

 That spreads her verdant leaf to the morning ray: